yufishing/js-dict-deep/README.md

 ## Note

 There's a dozen modules like this on [npm](https://npmjs.org).
-This is a fork from @juliangruber [deep-access](https://github.com/juliangruber/deep-access) module, with a big portion of code directly copied from here: https://github.com/substack/js-traverse/blob/master/index.js#L11-L18.
+This is a fork from [@juliangruber's](https://github.com/juliangruber) [deep-access](https://github.com/juliangruber/deep-access) module, with a big portion of code directly copied from here: https://github.com/substack/js-traverse/blob/master/index.js#L11-L18.

-**Similar** modules:
+Similar modules:

 - https://github.com/deoxxa/dotty (this one I like because it uses recursion)
 - https://github.com/Ntran013/dot-access (pretty much the same as this)